julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

 **to compute binomial(100, 50, 0.25).
 Develop a better implementation that is based on saving computed values after the sort.**

-Again, like in exercise 1.1.25, we need some background about what is a Binomial Distribution to understand the code solution:
+Again, like in exercise 1.1.25, we need some background to understand the code solution.
+Let's see a definition of what is a "Binomial Distribution":

 > The binomial distribution is a discrete probability distribution that models the number of successes
 > in a fixed number of independent trials, where each trial has a constant probability of success.